KrankerApfel/Kranker3D--old/README.md

 If anyone's interested in mentoring me on this project, here's my twitter account : [@KrankerApfel](https://twitter.com/krankerapfel	)

-This project is a Visual Studio solution and it used OpenGL, GLAD, glm and SFML.
+This project is a Visual Studio solution and it used OpenGL, GLAD, glm and GLFW.

 ## Helping ressources